2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ### The DRY Principle

-DRY is a mnemonic acronym that stands for "Don't Repeat Yourself" and condenses in itself the principle of reducing repetition inside a software, replacing it with *abstractions* and by *normalizing data*.
+DRY is a mnemonic acronym that stands for "Don't Repeat Yourself" and condenses in itself the principle of reducing repetition inside a software, replacing it with *abstractions* and by *normalising data*.

-This allows for each piece of code (and knowledge, since the DRY principle applies to documentation too) to be unambiguous, centralizing its responsibilities and avoiding repetition.
+This allows for each piece of code (and knowledge, since the DRY principle applies to documentation too) to be unambiguous, centralising its responsibilities and avoiding repetition.

 Violations of the DRY principle are called "WET" (write everything twice) solutions, which base themselves on repetition and give higher chances of mistakes and inconsistency.